-1. All incoming shipments of licensed radioactive material must be received, inspected, and inventoried according to EHS-RSS procedures.

-- Receipt inspection procedures for Permit Holders at authorized sites not on the TAMU main campus may be found in the Radionuclide Laboratory Procedure Manual, available from EHS-RSS.
-Receipt forms shall be maintained on-file by remote site Permit Holders for the life of the permit. - 3.
-Radioactive materials received at EHS-RSS shall normally be delivered to the Permit Holder's laboratory the same day, if laboratory personnel are available to acknowledge receipt. - 4.
+- 1. All incoming shipments of licensed radioactive material must be received, inspected, and inventoried according to EHSD procedures. - 2.
+Receipt inspection procedures for Permittees at authorized sites not on the TAMU main campus may be found in the Radionuclide Laboratory Procedure Manual, available from the EHSD.
+Receipt forms shall be maintained on-file by remote site Permittees for the life of the Permit. - 3.
+Radioactive materials received at the EHSD shall normally be delivered to the Permittee's laboratory the same day, if laboratory personnel are available to acknowledge receipt. - 4.
 Radioactive material shall be delivered to laboratories, not to departmental offices. - 5.
-Deliveries to the EHS-RSS on weekends and on TAMU holidays are prohibited.
-Exceptions in special cases may be granted with prior approval of EHS-RSS.
+Deliveries to the EHSD on weekends and on TAMUS holidays are prohibited.
+Exceptions in special cases may be granted with prior approval of the EHSD.